 An SFA may contract with an FSMC to manage its feeding operation.
 However, contracting with an FSMC does not relieve the site's accountability for the operation of the CNP under its administration.
-Under no circumstances shall the FSMC write the actual contract RFP or ITB or set up the evaluation criteria for the bid award.
-(Reference USDA Regulation §210.16, §3016.36[b], and USDA Policy Memo 2006-SNP-09)
+Under no circumstances shall the FSMC write the actual contract RFP or IFB or set up the evaluation criteria for the bid award.
+(Reference USDA Regulation §210.16 and USDA Policy Memo 2006-SNP-09)